impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 }
 ```

-This test covers the same block of code as the previous test, except this time we're specifying a non-default value for `RBENV_DIR` (as opposed to testing what happens when the default value is used).
+This test covers the same block of code as the previous test, except this time we're testing the `else` branch instead of the `if` branch:

-We create a variable named `dir` and set it equal to `BATS_TMPDIR` with "/myproject" appended to the end (the value of the `BATS_TMPDIR` env var is set [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L304), and more info on `BATS_TMPDIR` can be found [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#special-variables)).
-We then create a directory whose name is the value of our `dir` variable, and we set the `RBENV_DIR` env var equal to this directory before running `rbenv echo RBENV_DIR`.
-We assert that the command printed the value that we specified for the `RBENV_DIR` env var, since that's the env var that we passed to `rbenv echo`.
-In other words, [the block of code that we're testing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61) didn't modify the value of `RBENV_DIR` in any way.
+- We create a variable named `dir` and set it equal to `BATS_TMPDIR` with "/myproject" appended to the end.
+  - The value of the `BATS_TMPDIR` env var is set [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L305){:target="_blank" rel="noopener"} if it's not already set.
+  - More info on `BATS_TMPDIR` and other BATS-specific environment variables can be found [here](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/README.md#special-variables){:target="_blank" rel="noopener"}.
+- We then create a directory whose name is the value of our `dir` variable.
+- We set the `RBENV_DIR` env var equal to this directory.
+- We then run `rbenv echo RBENV_DIR`.
+- Lastly, we assert that the command printed the value that we specified for the `RBENV_DIR` env var, since that's the env var that we passed to `rbenv echo`.
+  - In other words, we assert that [the block of code that we're testing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L61){:target="_blank" rel="noopener"} didn't modify the value of `RBENV_DIR` in any way.

+<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 Next test: